speedoholic/interstitialsdemo/README.md

         let smlManager = SMLManager.sharedInstance()
         let token = "ef4dfc79-e266-490b-b842-13b9384a0985"
-        //SMLManager used for Initializing with your token smlManager.initialize(withToken: token)
+        //SMLManager used for Initializing with your token smlManager.initialize(withToken: token, isVideoOnly: false)

  > the token can be created here (iOS_SDK):http://sunnymob.com/dev/apps/index

-  Step 4: You can now use any of the following two methods to show advertisement in your application:
+  Step 4: You can now use the following lines of code to show Ad in your application:

-  A)
+  A) Get shared instance of smlManager and use it to show Ads.

     	let smlManager = SMLManager.sharedInstance()

-        //SMLManager used for showing the ad on present view contorller
+        //SMLManager used for showing the ad controller smlManager.showAdvertisement(self)

+  B) Adopt SMLManagerDelegate (Swift Protocol) in your view controller and add the following optional methods to learn the state of your advertisement:

-        smlManager.showAdvertisement(self, didFinish: {
+	func smlDidShowAd() {
-            (status: SMLAdvertisementStatus) in

-            //Use callback status returned by the SDK switch status {
-                case .Complete:
-                    //print("Ad shown to user successfully")
+        print("Ad displayed to user successfully")
-                    break
-                case .Ready:
-                    print("NOW READY TO SHOW AD")
-                    //If your application is having user intensive functionality, you can choose to comment the following line of code. smlManager.showAdvertisement(self, didFinish: nil)
-                    break
-                case .Error:
-                    print("Error!
-Please check your token or contact SunnyMob Customer Care") break
     	}
-        })

-  B)

-    	let smlManager = SMLManager.sharedInstance()
-        //If doesnt want to do anything, pass the call back method as nil smlManager.showAdvertisement(self, didFinish: nil)

-**The call back method mentioned in part A can be used to learn if the ad is ready.
-You can use this opportunity to call the smlManager.showAdvertisement method again since it means that the ad was not ready when you called it last time.**
+	func smlAdIsNowReady(campaignId:String, mediaType:String) {
+        	print("Ad is now ready for \(campaignId) with Media Type: \(mediaType)") }

+	func smlAdNotReady() {
+	        print("Ad is NOT ready to display")
+    	}

+**The adoption of mentioned protocol requires you to set the delegate somewhere.
+This might in ViewDidLoad of your ViewController.
+Please refer to the example project for more details.**

 > **Note: Make sure that you use “import Sunny” in the files where you are using smlManager.**